CZ-NIC/pz/README.md

     True
     ```
 * `n`: Process only such number of lines.
 Roughly equivalent to `head -n`.
 * `-1`: Process just the first line.
-Useful in combination with `--whole`.
+Useful in combination with `--text`.
-* `--whole`: Fetch the whole text first before processing.
+* `t`, `--text`: Fetch the whole text first before processing.
 Variable `text` is available containing whole text.
 You might want to add `-1` flag.
     ```bash
     $ echo -e "1\n2\n3" | pz 'len(text)'
-    Did not you forget to use --whole?
+    Did not you forget to use --text?
     ```

-    Appending `--whole` helps but the result is processed for every line again.
+    Appending `--text` helps but the result is processed for every line again.
     ```bash
-    $ echo -e "1\n2\n3" | pz 'len(text)' -w
+    $ echo -e "1\n2\n3" | pz 'len(text)' -t
     6
     6
     6